Ancient Timber Framer History

 Modern Timber Framing

 Now, decades later, modern timber frame homes are still increasingly popular among homeowners who want to build an open, natural and energy efficient home.
-Modern timber frames can now be constructed as quickly as stick-frame homes, thanks to industrial mills, joinery machines and other technology.
-Today’s timber framers use a mix of modern technology, sustainable building and forestry practices, and traditional craftsmanship to continue the heritage of timber framing.
+Modern timber framing can now construct just as quickly as stick-frame homes, thanks to industrial mills, joinery machines and other technology.
+Today’s modern timber framing uses a mix of modern technology, sustainable building and forestry practices, and traditional craftsmanship to continue the heritage of timber framing.
 For a detailed look at Hamill Creek’s modern manufacturing process, please see our engineering page.

 Timber frame building is an age-old craft that offers today’s homeowners a link to the past, while providing an inviting living environment with modern amenities.
 Hamill Creek Timber Homes is dedicated to this time honored craft of timber framing.